ZeldaFan0225/ChatGPT-Discord-Bot/config.md

         "quality": "hd" or "standard" *1,
         "default_size": "1024x1024" or "1024x1792" or "1792x1024" *1,
     },
+    "assistants": {
+        "result_fetching_max_count": The number of times to fetch the response results from OpenAI before displaying an error (INTEGER), "allow_collaboration": When enabled all users who have access to the thread can interact with the assistant },
     "generation_parameters": {
         "moderate_prompts": Whether to use openais moderation endpoint before sending the generation request (BOOLEAN), "default_system_instruction": The system instruction for the chatbot (STRING) *2,